Red-eyed dove

-The red-eyed dove (Streptopelia semitorquata) is a dove that is a widespread and common in Sub-Saharan Africa.
+The red-eyed dove (Streptopelia semitorquata) is a dove that is widespread and common in Sub-Saharan Africa.
 It has been listed as Least Concern on the IUCN Red List since 2004.

 Taxonomy

 The red-eyed dove was formally described by the German naturalist Eduard Rüppell in 1835 from birds seen in the Taranta Mountains of Eritrea.
 He coined the binomial name Columba semitorquata.
 The specific epithet is combines the Latin semi- meaning "half-" or "small" and torquatus meaning "collared".
 The species is monotypic: no subspecies are recognised.

 Description

-The red-eyed dove is a largish, stocky pigeon, typically 30 cm (12 inches) in length.
-Its back, wings and tail are pale brown.
-When flying, it shows blackish flight feathers.
-The head and underparts are dark vinous-pink, shading to pale grey on the face.
-There is a black hind neck patch edged with white.
-The legs and a patch of bare skin around the eye are red.
-The call is a loud doo-doo-du-du.

-Sexes are similar, but juveniles are duller than adults, and have scalloping on the body feathers.

-Red-eyed doves eat grass seeds, grains and other vegetation.
-They often forage on the ground.
+The red-eyed dove's pale bluish gray forehead merges into a darker hue on the crown.
+The neck, breast, and underparts, are dark mauve-pink to wine-red, upperparts are grayish brown, and primaries are black.
+Outer wing-coverts are dark slaty blue.
+Flanks, sides of rump, and underwing-coverts are bluish gray.
+Rectrices are dark gray basally, light brownish gray on the terminal half.
+Neck has a black half-collar.
+Iris varies from yellowish to orange to red or orange-brown.
+Orbital skin is purplish red.
+Bill is black.
+Legs are purplish red.
+Most of the feathers have reddish buff or reddish brown edges and indistinct dark subterminal bars.
+Neck collar is indistinct and restricted to the sides of neck.
+Legs, orbital skin, and iris are dull.
+Sexes are alike.
+Juveniles are duller and browner.

+It is typically 30 cm in length and 162–310 g.
+It is the largest of the "ringneck" species of dove.
+The red-eyed dove in the Ethiopian Highlands are larger than those in West Africa and coastal Kenya.